RobertHJones/Game-rating-backend/README.md

 # Game-rating-backend

-The backend architecture for my games database
+The backend architecture for my videogames database

 Deployed at https://dbdb-game-db.herokuapp.com/